top of page

 opening the school

 We opened the schoolhouse in the Fall of 2018 and over the past five years it's been incredible to see what it's become.
-To get be part of the lives of the children and families who’ve attended the school and so many beautiful memories that have been made here, in an unusual learning environment.
+To get be part of the lives of the children and families who’ve attended the school with our little girl and so many beautiful memories that have been made here, in an unusual learning environment.

-So I’m excited that starting in the New Year, we are opening the school up to lots more children.
+So I’m excited that starting in the New Year, we are going to be opening the school up to lots more children.

 ---------------------